FibonacciSpiral/SAM/README.md

 - Recommended MCU RAM: **≥128kB** (prototype uses 160kB).

 ## License
-This project is open for educational and development purposes.
-Licensing details to be determined.
+This project is not licensed for redistribution or modification.
+All rights reserved © 2025 Giselle Dockterburke.

 ## Authors
 Software Developed by Giselle Dockterburke at the Hillsboro PC in collaboration with Div Tummala who designed the hardware configuration.